seojksc/seojksc.github.io/profile.md

 *******************************************************************************

+## Manuscript in Preparation

+[1] False positive reduction of the mapping operators supported by generative adversarial network for the stitching of the drone-based thermal aerial images

+Remote Sensing (title of the special issue invitation: Recent Progress in UAV-AI Remote Sensing)

+Jeong-Kweon Seo

+[2] A local response sample consensus method for the stitching of drone-based aerial images supported by conditional generative adversarial network

+Sensors (title of the special issue invitation: Drone Sensing and Imaging for Environment Monitoring)

+Jeong-Kweon Seo

+## On the review

+[1] Reduced order modeling of the elliptic systems of the frequency-domain method and its error estimation

+Numerical Heat Transfer Part B Fundamentals

+Jeong-Kweon Seo

+[2] A Pretraining Domain Decomposition Method Using Artificial Neural Networks to Solve Elliptic PDE Boundary Value Problems

+Scientific Reports

+Jeong-Kweon Seo

+[3] Multigrid Artificial Neural Network Method Solving Elliptic Boundary Value Partial Differential Equations

+Computer Methods in Applied Mechanics and Engineering

+Byeong-Chun Shin, Jeong-Kweon Seo

 ## Publications
 [1] A Posteriori Outlier Rejection Approach Owing to the Well-ordering Property of a Sample Consensus Method for the Stitching of Drone-based Thermal Aerial Images